Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Parametric Level-sets Enhanced To Improve Reconstruction

-\item \textbf{Numerical performance} is improved by \begin{enumerate} \item Fixing the basis function centers on a grid of pre-specified points, $\chimb_j$ so that these quantities are no longer estimated as part of the inversion process, and combined with the new parameterization, reducing the dimension of the search space with fewer number of parameters. \item Constraining the size of the expansion coefficients using a $\sigma_h(\alpha_i) \in (-1,1)$ defined in \eqref{eq:sigma}. \item Replacing RBFs, that have non-unique mapping of parameters to c-level sets, with the new ABFs. \end{enumerate} \end{enumerate} In the remainder of this section we discuss the manner in which the model addresses each of these three issues in turn.
-For the sake of visualization, we focus on the 2D case; however, the ideas carry over to 3D which will be explored in section \ref{sec:experiment_11}.
+\item[C)] \textbf{Numerical performance} is improved by (a) Fixing the basis function centers on a grid of pre-specified points, $\chimb_j$, so that these quantities are no longer estimated as part of the inversion process, and combined with the new parameterization, reducing the dimension of the search space; (b) Constraining the size of the expansion coefficients using a function $\sigma_h(\alpha_i) \in (-1,1)$; and (c) Replacing RBFs, that have non-unique mapping of parameters to $c$-level-sets, with the new anisotropic basis functions (ABFs). \end{enumerate} We next discuss each of these three enhancements in turn.